 Notes on application

-Information should be incorporated into your Risk Assessments, Health and Safety Policy or Construction Phase Health and Safety Plan (Construction based projects under CDM Coordinators).
+Information should be incorporated into your Risk Assessments, Health and Safety Policy or Construction Phase Health and Safety Plan (CDM Regulations).
 If you have questions please post below, more information can also be found from manufacturers safety data sheet (MSDS).
-Don't confuse this with COSHH Risk Assessment but you can refer to section 16 - Storage Requirements.
+Don’t confuse this with COSHH Risk Assessment but you can refer to section 16 – Storage Requirements.